antoniospap/antoniospap/readme.md

-### Hi there, Antonios 👋
+### Hi there, i'm Antonios 👋

 ## I'm a Student, Developer!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Create more projects
+- 🥅 2022 Goals: Finish my bachelor degree  & gather some real experience
-- ⚡ Fun fact: I love to draw and play guitar / drums

 ### Connect with me: